chrisclark/blog/content/how-to-negotiate-and-buy-expensive-software-pt-1.md

 - **How big is your largest customer?
 How small is your smallest?**
     - Like Goldilocks, I want to find a vendor that serves customers my size.
 If I'm a tiny customer, I won't be able to get attention when I need it.
-And I don't want to pioneer scaling challenges by being the biggest customer.
+And I don't want to be the biggest customer, and the first to run into scaling challenges.
 - **How many customers do you have?
 How many engineers?
 Are you profitable?**
     - How big is this company?
 Do they serve lots of companies just